heralight/lift_basic_runmode/README.md

 css and less in main/css
 js, coffeescript, template in main/js

-These directories will be filtered and copy to resourceManaged and include in webappResources.
+These directories will be filtered and copied to resourceManaged and include in webappResources.

 main js and css name : "app"